 Atom is an open source text editor built as a desktop application based on web technologies.
 It has all your native menus and dialogs, and full access to the file system.
 What makes it different than say Sublime then?
 The power of the opensource community.

 At GitHub I was part of the team who took Atom from a neat idea to a completely open source application that the market is now running with.
 I helped design and develop base UI and syntax themes, UX experience, marketing materials, among other elements.
 Get started at Atom.io

 Play was how we did music at GitHub.
 As taken from the readme, "Play is an employee-powered iTunes-based client-driven distributed music server for your office.
 Also it can prepare your taxes."
-I never got it to do my taxes, however being able to queue up music accross the world and stream along side your remote co-workers; that was done well.
+I never got it to do my taxes, however being able to queue up music across the world and stream along side your remote co-workers; that was done well.
 Play was a Rails app originally built off iTunes DJ and later moved to MPD